Pips for Breakfast: March 31, 2026 Yen Rebalancing and China PMI

 Quick Pips

 GBP/USD: Cable is stuck in the middle of quarter-end rebalancing flows.
-Expect choppy, directionless movement until the US session provides some actual data to chew on.
+Expect choppy, directionless movement until the US session provides actual data to chew on.

 Why Your P&L Cares